xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 > and does not import Bulk metaphysics as boundary primitives.

 **Bidirection (why it’s ↔):**
-- **ΠΩ → MZKP:** worst-case background forces a minimal, robust admissibility surface.
+- **$\Pi\Omega$ → MZKP:** worst-case background forces a minimal, robust admissibility surface.
-- **MZKP → ΠΩ:** once you commit to finite-witness boundary discipline, you are explicitly acknowledging a hostile/open-ended background where “trust the Bulk” is not an option.
+- **MZKP → $\Pi\Omega$:** once you commit to finite-witness boundary discipline, you are explicitly acknowledging a hostile/open-ended background where “trust the Bulk” is not an option.

 #### C.8.3 Arrow 2 — MZKP ↔ Five Boundary Witness Axioms (MZKP → MZKP-in-ZFC form)
 MZKP is a *discipline*, but readers will ask: